goloroden/learning-lisp/README.md

 (cdr '(2 3 5 7 11)) ; => (3 5 7 11)
 ```

-Now you can combine those two functions.
+Now you can combine these two.
 E.g., to access the third item from a list you first get the rest, then the rest of that rest, and then the first item, i.e. you nest `cdr`, `cdr` and `car`:

 ```lisp
 (car (cdr (cdr '(2 3 5 7 11)))) ; => 5